Applied operations research

-In today's rapidly changing health care environment, no solution can last forever — continuous improvement must be the norm.
-Proactive problem-solving allows health care delivery experts to identify potential problems early and find solutions quickly.
-The Mayo Clinic Kern Center for the Science of Health Care Delivery's Applied Operations Research Program uses operations research, systems engineering and data science principles.
-Its aim is to identify inefficiencies, inform decision-making, improve resource allocation and utilization, and in general, identify optimal solutions.
+In today's dynamic healthcare environment, continuous improvement is essential.
+Proactive problem-solving allows healthcare professionals to detect potential problems early and find solutions quickly.
+The Applied Operations Research Program within the Mayo Clinic Kern Center for the Science of Health Care Delivery applies principles from operations research, systems engineering and data science.
+Program experts identify inefficiencies, guide decision-making, optimize resource allocation, and use and improve outcomes.

 • Optimization modeling.

-• Heuristic modeling.
+• Heuristic algorithm modeling.

 • Statistical modeling.